-Putting together a charcuterie board is as easy as 1-2-3!
+Putting together an Easy Charcuterie Board will take no time at all!
 And this one is even easier using just one type of ham and cheese.
 If you are ever looking for an easy pre dinner appetizer, this is a win all the way around.

 So we are having a bit of an Indian summer.
 And by Indian summer I don’t mean beautiful autumnal days followed by crisp and chilly evenings sitting around a fire pit drinking cocoa and roasting marshmallows.
 No, I mean sweating your you know what’s off though the day and surviving the nights in hopes of a breath of some kind of air.
 Yes, I am aware of where I live and I know September is generally hot, but 37?
 If it’s a joke, I’m not laughing.